 Cox offers a prepaid internet plan called StraightUp Internet.
 Customers pay 50 dollars at the beginning of each month to use the service.
 StraightUp internet subscribers get one terabyte of data each month.
 Like a no contract plan, you aren’t locked in for a long period of time.
 Because you pay month to month, you can leave at any time with no consequences.
 You can sign up for EasyPay if you want your plan to automatically renew each month, but you can also sign in to your account and pay every month that you actually want internet.

 If you stay with StraightUp Internet, they offer a three year price guarantee.
 This means that if you subscribed today for 50 dollars but next year the price went up to 60 dollars, you would still pay 50 dollars for the remainder of your first three years as long as you stay on the plan.

 Cox is available in parts of a variety of states with the greatest coverage area in Arizona, California, and Virginia.
-The other states you may be able to get StraightUp Internet in are as follows:
+Check out our coverage map for full details.

 Xfinity also offers a prepaid plan to customers in certain areas.
 Their plan costs 45 dollars for every 30 days of internet service.
 There is also a one-time charge of 35 dollars for setup and equipment.
 Xfinity prepaid doesn’t require annual contracts, long term commitments, or deposits.
 You pay for a month of internet every 30 days and can cancel at any time.